RATHERMUZA/remote-server-admin-1/README.md

 Follow the on-screen instructions to choose deployment options, configure services, and gather system information.

 Author
-Raja Ramees - Initial work - GitHub
+RATHERMUZA - Initial work - GitHub

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.